Vietnam Veterans & Veterans Motorcycle Club

 In 1990 the NSW members of the VVMC approached the Outlaw Motorcycle Council (a co-op of the five senior 1% Clubs) and sought approval to start the VVMC as a three piece back patch Club.
 Approval was given by the Outlaw Motorcycle Council after negotiations spanning a total of three years.
 Approval was given on the following conditions:

-1. The initial VVMC Club colours were to be black and tan (NSW Chapter during initial request had its colours as black and gold, and amended their colours to black and tan to avoid any confusion about their identity within the biker community; thus, the NSW Chapter of the VMC is the only Chapter to have its colours, black and tan, while the rest of the NSW Chapters are black and gold)
+2. The initial VVMC Club colours were to be black and tan (NSW Chapter during initial request had its colours as black and gold, and amended their colours to black and tan to avoid any confusion about their identity within the biker community; thus, the NSW Chapter of the VMC is the only Chapter to have its colours, black and tan, while the rest of the NSW Chapters are black and gold)

-2. The VVMC was to have a sunset clause; thus, in the agreement, when the last VVMC member died so did the VVMC colours, and
+4. The VVMC was to have a sunset clause; thus, in the agreement, when the last VVMC member died so did the VVMC colours, and

-3. Only those who had been deployed into active service in Vietnam were permitted to wear the VVMC cut and back patch.
+5. Only those who had been deployed into active service in Vietnam were permitted to wear the VVMC cut and back patch.

 1. Sydney

-2. Canberra (Federal), and
+2. Canberra, and

 3. Northern Rivers.

 Western Australia was the first VVMC to seize the opportunity to expand; however, when other State Presidents returned to their respective Chapters, they were unable to influence collective agreement or total compliance from Club members.
-Discontent, resentment and rejection to re-brand the VVMC to the VMC fractured various Clubs, causing a small number of Vietnam Veterans to retire, leave the organisation, or reference the clause 'that when the last Vietnam Veteran dies, the patch dies', insinuating they will die with their patch; thus, a small number of Chapters were approved to amalgamate the two patches into one Chapter (VVMC & VMC); however, most Vietnam Veterans believed that the VVMC should not include modern Veterans, with suggestions proposed that the modern Veteran should create their own Club (initial rejection of modern Veterans defined a monumental moment in the creation and existence of other Military Clubs).
+Discontent, resentment and rejection to re-brand the VVMC to the VMC fractured various Clubs, causing a small number of Vietnam Veterans to retire, leave the organisation, or reference the clause 'that when the last Vietnam Veteran dies, the patch dies', insinuating they will die with their patch; thus, a small number of Chapters were approved to amalgamate the two patches into one Chapter (VVMC & VMC); however, most Vietnam Veterans believed that the VVMC should not include modern Veterans, with suggestions proposed that the modern Veteran should create their own Club; thus, initial rejection of modern Veterans defined a monumental moment in the creation and existence of other Military Clubs.

 At the 2013 NAGM in Townsville all NSW Chapters Presidents agreed to rebrand the VVMC into the VMC.
+Note: Townsville Chapter was disbanded Thursday 08 August 2024.

 In the spring of 2013, the Sydney Chapter of the VVMC unanimously agreed to become a VMC in NSW.